Trump absent as 2024 Iowa GOP caucus train begins to roll - ExBulletin

 Few White House hopefuls face Trump’s high expectations in Iowa.
 He finished second to devout social conservative Ted Cruz in 2016, and went on to carry the state twice, by healthy margins, as the Republican presidential nominee in the 2016 and 2020 elections.

-It’s really impossible for this guy to try and manage those expectations.
+It’s really impossible for this guy to try to manage those expectations, said Luke Martz, a veteran Republican strategist from Iowa who helped lead Mitt Romneys 2012 caucus campaign in Iowa.
 They are huge.
-They’re self-taught, said Luke Martz, a veteran Republican strategist from Iowa who helped lead Mitt Romney’s 2012 Iowa caucus campaign.
+They are homemade.
 I don’t see how someone who says I’m the guy can come in and even get second place.

 Yet in the three months since he announced his candidacy for a comeback, Trump has not set foot in Iowa, the first place where his claim to party dominance will be put to rest. the test early next year.

+Sure, Trump is moving in Iowa.
+On Monday, his team announced it had appointed a state campaign manager, Marshall Moreau, who managed Republican nominee Attorney General Brenna Bird’s 2022 campaign.
+Bird defeated Democrat Tom Miller, who had been the nation’s longest-serving attorney general, first elected in 1978.

-Certainly, Trump has a campaign presence in Iowa.
-Alex Latcham, who is on the Trumps national team but is based in the state, has been working to land a caucus campaign manager.
+Trump has maintained a political presence in Iowa, with national campaign team member Alex Latcham based in the state.
 But Trump held a Jan.
-28 kick-off rally in South Carolina, where his victory in the 2016 primary sealed his status as a GOP frontrunner.
-And he spoke earlier in the day at the annual state GOP meeting in New Hampshire, where he also won the nation’s first primary seven years ago.
+28 kick-off rally in South Carolina, where his 2016 primary victory sealed his status as a GOP frontrunner.
+And he spoke earlier today at the annual state GOP meeting in New Hampshire, where he also won the nation’s first primary seven years ago.

 Although the caucuses are nearly a year away, they remain the top event on the calendar, and some Iowa GOP activists have noticed Trump’s absence.